lino-framework/book/docs/specs/noi/tickets.rst

     .. attribute:: assigned_to

-        No longer used.
         The user who is working on this ticket.

         If this field is empty and :attr:`project` is not empty, then default value is taken from :attr:`Project.assign_to`.